 And I was a distributor.
 I was there.
 I was a distributor right through…even when I had TK, I had Tone Distributing.

 I didn’t give up my distribution.
 In fact, today Inez is going out with Cheryl Regan who’s Russ Regan’s wife, and 20th Century is one of the labels I actually distributed when I had TK.
 I had big records with Barry White and “Kung Fu Fighting,” those were both Russ Regan yknow.

 So I still had my Tone Distributing while I had TK.
-Thats when I became so huge that whoooo…hahaha.
-Tone wasn’t as big cause the independents started to do their own thing, their own distrobutions, Motown, Warner Bros, Atlantic yknow, and then suddenly labels like Arista, I had Arista which was Clive Davis, he ended up selling out to Columbia by the way, so I lost that line yknow.
+Thats when I became so huge with my labels that whoooo…hahaha.
+Tone wasn’t as big cause the independents started to do their own thing, their own distributions, Motown, Warner Bros, Atlantic yknow, and then suddenly labels like Arista, I had Arista which was Clive Davis, he ended up selling out to Columbia by the way, so I lost that line yknow.

 TK became my big million dolla….multi million dolla operation with all those hit records.
 Hit artists.
 I built KC and The Sunshine Band, I built Latimore, I built George McCrae, I built Gwen McCrae, Jimmie Bo Horne, Little Beaver, Blowfly, Betty Wright….I built these artists just like Motown did their artists.
 I didn’t have just one hit.
 Every once in a while I’d get a one hit artist, same with Motown havin a one hit artist, but most of their things were building Supremes and the Tempts, they built their artists.
 I built my artists too like KC, I had 5 number one pop records with KC and three platinum LPs yknow.

 Shake Your Booty

 I’m Your Boogie Man